Witiko/doctoral-thesis/main.md

-  \ref{sec:decontextualized-token-embeddings}, I will show that constraining, quantization, disambiguation, and decontextualization of token word embeddings improves their accuracy on word analogy, word similarity, language modeling, part-of-speech tagging, and machine translation evaluation tasks.
+  \ref{sec:decontextualized-token-embeddings}, I will show that constraining, quantization, disambiguation, and decontextualization of token word embeddings improves their accuracy on word analogy, word similarity, language modeling, and machine translation evaluation tasks.

 - In Section \ref{sec:joint-token-embeddings-of-text-and-math}, I will show that using a single language model to produce token embeddings of both